rsg-argentina/rsg-argentina/content/talk/7SAJIB/index.md

 ---

 ### 7SAJIB deck :computer:
+The event program, workshops and keynotes information is on the [Conference Deck](https://rsg-argentina.netlify.app/conferences/sajib2022/).

 The official language of the 7SAJIB is Spanish
 - Full Program & Poster session [Here](https://rsg-argentina.netlify.app/conferences/sajib2022/#)
 - Organizing committee